Why Go to Alcohol Rehab in Trenton, NJ

 Opioid Treatment Centers Explained

 Opioids (or narcotics) are medications prescribed by doctors to help reduce symptoms associated with chronic or persistent pain such as headaches or backaches.
 Some prescription opioids are also used by patients recovering from a surgical procedure or struggling with severe pain associated with cancer or chronic injury.
 Most of the opioid drugs people are familiar with are legal; however, a significant portion of the population struggles with addictions to illegally manufactured opioids as well.
 Opioid drugs, whether prescription or illicit, work by attaching themselves to the opioid receptors in the brain, on the spinal cord, and in other parts of the body.
 This connection blocks pain messages sent from the body through the nervous system to the spinal cord and the brain.
 When someone uses a prescription or illegal opioid, the pain that they struggle with becomes manageable.
-Prescription opioids are highly beneficial for pain management; however, the risk for addiction requiring intervention at an addiction treatment center is high.
+Prescription opioids are highly beneficial for pain management; however, the risk of addiction requiring intervention at an addiction treatment center is high.

 What Are Opioids?